DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Using the Dialogue Interaction System.md

 - Name the flag whatever you want
 	- Make sure the name starts with `Narrative.Flags.`
 	- Make sure the "Source" file is `DefaultGameplayTags.ini`

+# Testing out the Dialogue

+As of right now, there is no way to test out SPECIFIC interactions or set specific flags to true or false.